Demitsi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that displays the results to the form of power
+A script that converts base numbers